landonr/homeThing/GettingStarted.md

       media_player_source_spotify, # loads spotify playlists from Spotcast sensor into a list media_player_source_custom # define custom source lists
     ]
+  - source: github://pr#5214 # used to load images on compile
+    components: [ image ]
+  - source: github://pr#5254 # used to load fonts on compile
+    components: [ font ]
 ```

 ### 3. Setup Device